-Dr. Vicki Parker, director of The Brain Trainer in (Ballantyne) Charlotte, NC, holds a Ph.D. in speech language pathology.
+Dr. Vicki Parker, director of The Brain Trainer, holds a Ph.D. in speech language pathology.
 Speech pathology, also known as speech therapy, may be new to you.
 A speech pathologist evaluates and treats cognitive and communication disorders including accent reduction treatment.

 Cognition includes the building blocks of how we think.
 These building blocks are attention, memory, logic/reasoning skills, auditory and visual processing (how the brain processes sounds and images), and processing speed (how quickly the brain takes in new information).

 Communication is the ability to convey our messages to others.
 Troubles in this area may be due to: